api3dao/oev-docs/docs/oev-searchers/overview/glossary.md

 ### dApp

-Application which uses smart contracts.
+An application that uses smart contracts.
 Usually referred to as a source of [OEV](#oev).
 Each dApp eligible for [OEV proceeds](#oev-proceeds) has a [dApp ID](#dapp-id) assigned and uses [OEV proxies](#oev-proxy).

 ### dApp ID

 API3 holds separate [OEV auctions](#oev-auction) for different [dApps](#dapp) to
-be able to keep their [proceeds](#oev-proceeds) isolated.
+keep their [proceeds](#oev-proceeds) isolated.
 In this scheme, dApps are identified by IDs that are assigned by API3 DAO.

 ### Data Feed